 This category of appropriations support early education activities, such as funding to provide high-quality preschool services, kindergarten readiness assessments, special education and related services to children with disabilities, and services to infants and toddlers with disabilities or developmental delays.
-The programs are currently administered by ODE and ODODD.
+The programs were previously administered by ODEW and ODODD.

-C4:1: Early Education and Intervention activities Early Learning Assessment (ALI 830408)
+C4:1: Early Education and Intervention activities

+Early Learning Assessment (ALI 830408)